Vanguard's proxy voting guidelines

 While serving as a framework, the following guidelines cannot contemplate all possible proposals with which a fund may be presented.
 In the absence of a specific guideline for a particular proposal (e.g., in the case of a transactional issue or contested proxy), the Committee will evaluate the issue and cast the fund’s vote in a manner that, in the Committee’s view, will maximize the value of the fund's investment, subject to the individual circumstances of the fund.

 Good governance starts with a majority-independent board, whose key committees are composed entirely of independent directors.
 As such, companies should attest to the independence of directors who serve on the Compensation, Nominating, and Audit committees.
 In any instance in which a director is not categorically independent, the basis for the independence determination should be clearly explained in the proxy statement.

 While the funds will generally support the board's nominees, the following factors will be taken into account in determining each fund's vote:

-- Nominated slate results in board comprised of a majority of independent directors.
+- Nominated slate results in board composed of a majority of independent directors.

 - All members of Audit, Nominating, and Compensation committees are independent of management.

-- Nominated slate results in board comprised of a majority of nonindependent directors.
+- Nominated slate results in board composed of a majority of nonindependent directors.